Résumé

 Kathryn was born a social scientist; her first field research in toy and lunch boxes across lower Manhattan.
 Finding herself passionately interested in understanding how individuals, groups, and cultures create meaning and identity, she searched for answers, first from academia and then from the marketplace.
 From these experiences, she solidly believes in letting people tell their own stories instead of forcing narratives on them; that devoted fans, not companies, own brands; and that vending machines are a great way of understanding cultural expectations of consumer experience in temporal locations.

-Objective: To combine rigorous academic training and a passion for digital ethnography in helping companies think strategically about the value and meaning they can have for consumers.
+Passions: Combining rigorous academic training and a passion for ethnography to help companies think strategically about the value and meaning they can have for consumers.
+Serving as an expert and experienced analytical voice and field researcher for a wide variety of clients.

 Short Compendium of Accomplishments: